vigneshraghunathan/SAPHANATutorials/tutorials/2016/11/hxe-change-host-to-ip/hxe-change-hostname-to-ip.md

 ---
 ## Prerequisites
  - Proficiency: beginner
- - Setup: HANA express edition and applications installed
+ - Setup: HANA Express Edition (HXE) and applications installed

 ## How-To Details
-If you want to skip modifying `/etc/hosts` and access applications running on HANA using your system's IP address, follow along with the tutorial.
+if you want to access your applications by IP address and not by host name, follow along with the tutorial.

 ### Time to Complete
 **10 Min**.

 ---

 1. Run the command, `xs apps` to check whether applications are configured to be accessed by host names.
 If you see an output similar to the below image, go to step 2.

     ![xs apps before output](./beforechange.png)